cnsheafe/StockWatcher/README.md

 Instructions for Development
 -

-Developing StockWatcher requires ASPNET Core v2.0, Node.js, Webpack, Sass/SCSS, and Typescript.
+Developing StockWatcher requires ASPNET Core v2.0, PostgreSQL, and Docker.

 Always start with the following: